You can create a form to sell subscriptions to a publication or to sell a single issue of a publication.

 3. To finish, click the Done button and then scroll down to click Save Form.

 4. The issue chosen will be included in the form data that you view when looking at an order, or when exporting your subscription order data.
-To export a list of orders, including all data you collect on your form (i.e. subscriber address, issue ordered), view this help article.
+To export a list of orders, including all data you collect on your form (i.e. subscriber address, issue ordered), view our help article on exporting submission data.